papiche/Astroport.solo/README.md

 ```

-This an object database used communicate and transmit commands through derivated keys
+This is an object database used communicate and transmit commands through derived keys

 ### - (^‿‿^) -